skip to content

 The resident is vicariously liable for the behaviour of a person who is on the rented property through their invitation or with their consent.
 This means that the behaviour of visitors is treated as being the behaviour of the resident and can result in a breach of the agreement [see Residential Parks Act 2007 (SA) s 44].

-If a resident or one of their visitors is reasonably suspected of committing a serious act of violence or the safety of any person in the park is in danger then the park owner may give them notice (using Form B) to leave immediately.
-If there is not reasonable grounds, then the park owner can be fined.
+If a resident or one of their visitors is reasonably suspected of committing a serious act of violence or the safety of any person in the park is in danger, the park owner may give them notice (using Form E for the resident or Form E1 for the visitor) to leave immediately.
+It is an offence to give such a notice if there are no reasonable grounds for doing so [s 95].

-The residents of a residential park may elect residents from at least 5 different occupied sites in a residential park to form a residents' committee to represent the interests they have in common as residents of the park.
+The residents of a residential park may elect residents from at least 5 different occupied sites in a residential park to form a residents committee to represent the residents' common interests [s 7].
 Only a resident may be a member of the committee, and each resident has a right to nominate for election and participate in the election.
-Any resident who is employed or engaged by the park owner to assist in the management of the residential park may not be a member of the committee.
-Only one residents' committee may be formed in a residential park [s 7(2)].
+A resident who is employed or engaged by the park owner to help with the management of the residential park cannot be a member of the committee [s 7(1)(c)].
+Only one residents committee may be formed in a residential park [s 7(2)].

-A park owner (of a residential park with more than 20 fixed term site agreements in place) must ensure that the park has a resident's committee [s 7(1b)].
-A park owner must not unreasonably interfere with a resident’s rights to participate in a residents' committee [s 7(1a)], and must, insofar as is reasonable, allow the use of a room within the residential park for the purposes of a meeting called by a residents' committee [s 7(5)].
+A park owner of a residential park with more than 20 fixed term site agreements in place must ensure that the park has a residents committee [s 7(1b)].
+A park owner must not unreasonably interfere with a resident’s rights to participate in a residents committee [s 7(1a)], and must reasonably allow the use of a room within the residential park for the purposes of committee meetings [s 7(5)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.